HELP FIND EFFECTIVE EARLY TREATMENTS FOR COVID-19

 HOW TO SIGN-UP

-You can participate from the comfort of your own home from anywhere in the UK, for the first treatment being tested in PANORAMIC.
+You can participate from the comfort of your own home from anywhere in the UK.
 No face-to-face visits are required.
 Follow-up will be by answering questions each day online and/or telephone calls with the study team.
-Our team will support you throughout the study.
+Our team will be available to support you throughout the study.

 If you wish to sign up as a participant: